MaayanLab/clustergrammer-docs/docs/clustergrammer_py.rst

   net.filter_N_top('col', 100, 'sum')

   # cluster using default parameters
-  net.make_clust()
+  net.cluster()

   # save visualization JSON to file for use by front-end
   net.write_json_to_file('viz', 'mult_view.json')

-Note that filtering done on the ``Network`` object before clustering is permanent, unlike the filtering done within ``make_clust`` which can be toggled on and off in the front-end visualization.
+Note that filtering done on the ``Network`` object before clustering is permanent, unlike the filtering done within ``cluster`` which can be toggled on and off in the front-end visualization.
 The ``keep_orig`` parameter in the ``normalize`` function allows us to show un-normalized data a user mouses over a matrix-cell in the visualization.
 See the :ref:`clustergrammer_py_api` documentation below for more information.

 .. _clustergrammer_py_api: